 Osteoporosis and osteopenia (a less severe form of low bone density) can affect people of all ages but becomes more likely as we age.
 Women, especially post-menopausal women, have the greatest risk, accounting for about 80% of all cases.
 A rare but severe form of the disease known as pregnancy and lactation-associated osteoporosis (PLO) affects younger women, usually in the third trimester of pregnancy or during lactation.
 In these cases, women usually develop multiple vertebral fractures in the spine.

 Bone loss in adolescence and early adulthood can be a result of a failure to attain peak bone mineral density, and accelerated bone loss may be particularly noted around menopause and in later years.
-Many factors, including diet and the lack of proper exercise, contribute to bone loss during these periods.
+Many factors, including diet (in particular, insufficient levels of calcium and vitamin D intake) and the lack of proper exercise, contribute to bone loss during these periods.